niaz151/codingKidz/README.md

 yarn prisma migrate dev --preview-feature
 ```

-Go to `localhost` in your browser to see the admin panel
+Go to `localhost:3000` in your browser to see the admin panel

 To make API calls use `localhost:8000/api/...`